Ownership of the Minnesota Vikings

 The Minnesota Vikings are a professional American football team based in Minneapolis.
 They compete in the National Football League (NFL) as a member club of the National Football Conference (NFC) North division.
-The Vikings have been owned by Zygi Wilf since 2005.
+The Vikings have been owned by Zygi Wilf and members of the Wilf family since 2005.
 He purchased the team from Red McCombs, who had owned it since 1998.
 Between 1960 and 1998, the Vikings were owned by various syndicates.
 From 1984 to 1991, control of the team was fought over by two ownership groups - one led by Carl Pohlad and Irwin L. Jacobs and the other by general manager Mike Lynn.

 Boyer, Winter, and Skoglund

 In 1959, Bill Boyer, Max Winter, and H. P. Skoglund were awarded the Minneapolis-St. Paul franchise in the new American Football League.
 In an effort to fight back against the new league, Chicago Bears owner George Halas proposed adding Dallas and Houston to the NFL.
 However, the ownership group for the proposed Houston franchise backed out after they were unable to find a suitable stadium, which led Boyer's group to withdraw from the AFL and apply for an NFL franchise.
 On January 28, 1960, Minneapolis was awarded an expansion franchise that would begin playing in 1961.

 The Vikings first ownership group, Minnesota Pro Football, Inc. (later renamed Minnesota Vikings Football Club, Inc.), had three major shareholders (Bill Boyer, Max Winter, H. P. Skoglund) and two minor shareholders (Northwest Publications Inc. and Ole Haugsrud).
 In 1970, Boyer transferred his stock to a trust.
 When he died in 1973 his son-in-law, John Steele, succeeded him as an officer and director of the Vikings.

 In 1977 the NFL instituted a rule which barred publicly held corporations from having substantial ownership of a franchise.
 This forced Northwest Publications to sell its stock, which was purchased by Winter and Skoglund.
 This gave Winter and Skoglund 350 voting shares each, while the Boyer estate held 200 shares and Haugsrud's trustees held the remaining 100.

 In 1978, ownership was transferred to another corporation, Vikings II, Inc., for tax purposes.
 The shares held by Haugsrud's trustees were bought out and voting stock in the new corporation was equally divided between Winter, the Skoglund estate, and the Boyer trustees.
 Max Winter, John Steele Jr., John Skoglund, Sheldon Kaplan, and Mike Lynn were elected directors of Vikings II.
 Winter was elected president, Steele was vice president, Skoglund was treasurer, and Kaplan was the secretary.